nicolasaragon/macie-user-guide/doc_source/macie-integration.md

 If objects stored in your Amazon S3 buckets are encrypted, Macie might not be able to read and classify those objects:
 + If your Amazon S3 objects are encrypted using [Amazon S3\-managed encryption keys \(SSE\-S3\)](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html), Macie can read and classify the objects using the roles created during the setup process\.
-+ If your Amazon S3 objects are encrypted using [AWS KMS\-managed keys \(SSE\-KMS\)](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html), Macie can read and classify the objects only if you add the AWSMacieServiceCustomerServiceRole IAM role as a [key user](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users) for the KMS customer master key \(CMK\)\.
-If you don't add the role as a key user for the KMS CMK, Macie cannot read and classify the objects\.
++ If your Amazon S3 objects are encrypted using [AWS KMS\-managed keys \(SSE\-KMS\)](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html), Macie can read and classify the objects only if you add the `AWSMacieServiceCustomerServiceRole` IAM role or the `AWSServiceRoleForAmazonMacie` service\-linked role as a [key user](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users) for the KMS customer master key \(CMK\)\.
+If you don't add either of these roles as a key user for the KMS CMK, Macie cannot read and classify the objects\.
 However, Macie still stores metadata on the object, including which KMS CMK was used to protect the object\.
 + If your Amazon S3 objects are encrypted using client\-side encryption, Macie cannot read and classify the objects, but still stores metadata on the object\.